HTTPArchive/almanac.httparchive.org/src/content/en/2020/performance.md

 While the mediocre ("needs improvement") percentage becomes smaller, the number of poorly performing FCP sites rises, which is especially pronounced at the bottom of the ranking with Latin American and South Asian regions.

-Again, hypothesizing on reasons for the specific rankings is difficult {# TODO hypothesizing is (relatively) easy, proving is difficult #} }, especially seeing outliers such as Australia at the lower end.
+Again, there are several reasons negatively affecting FCP, such as poor TTFB readings, but it is difficult to prove them without the necessary context.
+For example, if we were to analyze specific country performance, such as Australia, we surprisingly find it at the lower end.
 Australia has one of the highest global smartphone penetration levels, one of the fastest mobile networks and relatively high average income levels.
 We'd easily assume it should be higher up.
 However, taking into account slow fixed connections, latency and lack of iOS representation in CrUX, its positioning starts making more sense.
 With an example like this (touched only on the surface), we can see how difficult understanding context for each of the countries would be.

 ### FCP by connection type